-This paper reports on the evaluation of the performance potential of hydroxyapatite source area treatments (SAT) and permeable reactive barrier (PRB) deployment for uranium immobilization at the DOE Old Rifle Site.
-This project is a collaborative effort between Sandia National Laboratories (SNL), Pacific Northwest National Laboratory (PNNL) and URS Corp (an affiliate of AECOM).
+This paper reports on the evaluation of the performance potential of hydroxyapatite permeable reactive barriers (PRB) and source area treatments (SAT) deployment for uranium immobilization at the DOE Old Rifle Site.
+This project is a collaborative effort between Sandia National Laboratories (SNL), Pacific Northwest National Laboratory (PNNL) and URS Professional Solutions LLC (an affiliate of AECOM).
 Proof-of-principle experiments have been initiated in FY15 and if successful, deployment of the barrier will begin in FY16.

 The Old Rifle Site, located in western Colorado (Figure 1) near to the town of Rifle and adjacent to the Colorado River, was once a vanadium and uranium ore-processing facility that operated from the 1940s through the 1970s.
 All the facilities for ore processing have been demolished and the uranium mill tailings stored at the site have been moved to a disposal cell.
-The Old Rifle site is contaminated with low levels of uranium and is now a monitored natural attenuation site.
-In addition it is used for small-scale field testing of technologies for remediation of uranium contaminated soil, sediments and groundwater.
+The groundwater beneath Old Rifle site is contaminated with low levels of uranium and is now a monitored natural attenuation site.
+In addition it is used for small-scale field testing of technologies for remediation of uranium-contaminated soil, sediments and groundwater.